jaentrouble/mouse_test_5/README.md

 5. Giving enough experience of *eating the apple* event did not help in terms of learning to eat the apple.
 This suggests that eating apple is not __that__ great choice under current reward conditions, i.e. the apple needs more reward to make the mouse move toward the apple.
     - *Changed the __eating apple__ reward to 10.01*
+    - __Result__: Did not make dramatic difference.
+However, I did find out that there is a pattern, which was not very clear in last test.
+It starts to learn and the scores get better, but suddenly it drops again.

+## Diagnosis

+- From the Fifth experiment (with a 10x reward for apple), I noticed a pattern.

+- This reminds me of the simple linear model which failed to learn sanity_env.
+It also reached 4.1 reward for a moment, but it dropped to 0 again.
+The problem back than was that the model was too simple to learn the observation.

+- Moreover, the Max_Q value shaked very much in every cases (even in mouse_test_4).

+- Need to record temporal difference(TD) to confirm, but it does remind me of the neuron experiment, when a simple linear model couldn't learn observations (the model was too simple to fit the observations to q values).
+That resulted in TD (which was represented as dopamine signal) not converging to 0 even with consistant inputs.

+- If this was the case, the mouse model needs to be more complicated.

+## TODO

+1. Add TD to tensorboard scalars.
+Run a short test with the last model to see if TD remains large and do not converge.

+2. Try more complex model.
+In particular, the eye model should be changed a bit.
+Conventional multiple convolution layers tend to lower the size of inputs, but increase in the number of filters.
+That is not the case with current model.
+The number of filter also decreases as layer gets deeper.
+Change filter numbers first.